Coronavirus Pandemic - FAQs

-Can I visit the deceased in the chapel of rest?
+Can I visit the chapel of rest?

 Spending time with your loved one in a chapel of rest is still possible, but there are several changes and restrictions in place.
 We are doing all we can to support our clients and families with these services and it is always best to ask your funeral director what is available to you at the time.

 Can I include a church service within the funeral I arrange?

 Churches are now permitted to re-open and funerals may be carried out.
 The size and circumstance of the church will determine the maximum number that can be accommodated whilst also facilitating social distancing, but numbers should be minimised as much as possible.
 Please check with your local minister, church or funeral director who will be able to advise.

 Activities such as singing, chanting, requiring raised voices or playing of instruments that are blown into should be specifically avoided.

 Can the funeral go ahead as planned and the wake/reception organised at a later date?

 We will do our very best to conduct funerals in line with government guidance, however limitations may be implemented.
 We can assist in arranging memorials at a later date.